Greyhound racing in Ireland

 Most have modern facilities including grandstand restaurants and parimutuel betting tote system with on-course and off-course betting available.
+Leading events include the Derby, Easter Cup, Champion Stakes, Cesarewitch, Oaks, Laurels and St Leger.

 History

 Greyhound racing as it is seen today evolved from a sport called coursing.
 In 1926 the oval form of racing arrived in Britain at Belle Vue Stadium in Manchester which resulted in the creation of hundreds of tracks all over the United Kingdom and Ireland in the following ten years.

 The sport of greyhound racing in Ireland mainly takes place in the Republic of Ireland but also in Northern Ireland.
 However, any tracks in Northern Ireland have always been in a regulatory limbo due to the fact that they are licensed neither by the Greyhound Board of Great Britain (GBGB) nor Greyhound Racing Ireland (named Bord na gCon until 2020).

 To confuse matters still further, the industry regards racing as either UK or Irish, the latter including Northern Ireland.
 Greyhound Racing Ireland provides all of the results from Northern Ireland.
 The vast majority of greyhounds running in the UK are bred in Ireland (95% in 2017).

-In recent years, the industry has come under scrutiny regarding the welfare of greyhounds, multiple newspaper articles have reported various stories primarily about the greyhounds that are bred and not used in racing and racing greyhounds after they retire from racing.
-This led to new legislation and the Irish government creating the Greyhound Racing Act 2019.
-The Rásaíocht Con Éireann are required to conduct a range of inspections under the Welfare of Greyhounds Act including a traceability system.
+In 2019, the Irish government created the Greyhound Racing Act 2019, which set out new legislation.
+This came about because the industry came under scrutiny regarding the welfare of greyhounds from multiple newspaper articles, which reported various stories primarily about the breeding of greyhounds and racing greyhounds after they retire from racing.
+The Rásaíocht Con Éireann are now required to conduct a range of inspections under the Welfare of Greyhounds Act, including a traceability system.